charleshamesse/bunker-dvi-dataset/docs/ground_truth.md

 Following the procedure used in other SLAM datasets (MCD-VIRAL, Newer College dataset), we compute ground truth localization by registering the Livox Mid-360's point clouds to the ground truth map.
 We do so after de-skewing and transforming in the coordinate frame of the IMU:
 - trajectory_mid360.csv

-Then, we use the extrinsic calibration of the sensors to compute the trajectories of each vision sensor:
+Then, we use the extrinsic calibration of the sensors to compute the trajectories of each depth camera:

 - trajectory_7s.csv
 - trajectory_k4a.csv